DevZest/RDO.Net/src/Docs/articles/ProgrammingRdoData/model_index.md

 ![image](/images/model_visualizer_add_ix_dialog.jpg)

-Fill the dialog form and click "OK", code of an unique constraint will be generated automatically.
+Fill the dialog form and click "OK", code of a DbIndex will be generated automatically.